Traefik vs Nginx Proxy Manager: Reverse Proxies for the Rest of Us

 Traefik takes the opposite stance: it discovers your services automatically from Docker labels, so adding a route means adding labels to the container you’re already deploying.
 No separate step, no UI, no database.

 The price is a steeper start.
-Traefik’s static-versus-dynamic config split confuses everyone at first, the v1-to-v2 migration broke a lot of old tutorials, and a stray backtick in a Host() rule will have you staring at a 404 wondering what you broke.
+That static-versus-dynamic confusion is real, the v1-to-v2 migration broke a lot of old tutorials, and a stray backtick in a Host() rule will have you staring at a 404 wondering what you broke.
 The dashboard shows you routers and services but you don’t configure through it.
 When it clicks, though, it’s genuinely elegant — middlewares for auth, rate limiting and headers chain together cleanly, and adding a new service is a four-line copy-paste.

 - Learning curve: NPM is approachable in five minutes; Traefik takes an afternoon and a few swear words.